app-generator/app-generator/docs/source/technologies/django/drf-sample.rst

             model = Transaction
             fields = ['id', 'user', 'amount', 'description', 'timestamp']

-Then, create a viewset to handle the transactions, ensuring it’s protected with JWT authentication.
+Then, create a viewset to handle the transactions, ensuring it`s protected with JWT authentication.

 .. code-block:: python